hayashi56/mouse-BG-ActionSelection-and-ReinforcementLearning/README.md

-# A model of action selection in the basal ganglia of the mouse
+# model of action selection in the basal ganglia of the mouse